-to be homeomorphic to a cell of dimension $6g-6+2n$. \end{thm} Note in this theorem that about each curve $c$ in $\Dmc$, the length parameter is allowed to become 0 and the twist parameter is considered modulo $2\pi$.
+and is homeomorphic to a cell of dimension $6g-6+2n$. \end{thm} Note in this theorem that about each curve $c$ in $\Dmc$, the length parameter is allowed to become 0 and the twist parameter is considered modulo $2\pi$.
 In our Theorem \ref{thm: main intro}, similar but more complicated constructions on generalized length and twist parameters about $c$ are needed to define $\Psi_\Dmc$.

-Theorem \ref{thm: main intro} (together with Theorem \ref{thm: hol}) gives us a complete description of the behavior of the boundary of the image of the developing map in families of convex $\rp^2$ structures degenerating to a regular convex $\rp^2$ structure, including new behavior which do not occur in the study of hyperbolic structures in $\overline{\mathcal M}_g$.
+Theorem \ref{thm: main intro} (together with Theorem \ref{thm: hol}) gives us a complete description of the behavior of the boundary of the image of the developing map in families of convex $\rp^2$ structures degenerating to a regular convex $\rp^2$ structure, including new behavior which does not occur in the study of hyperbolic structures in $\overline{\mathcal M}_g$.
 The new phenomenon is that the limit set of the holonomy representation (restricted to a component of $S\setminus\Dmc$) in the boundary of the image of the developing map might be a proper subset of the boundary.
 However, we can still describe the behavior of boundary in this case.